Start your OWN Campaign

 I write you with some urgency regarding a bill coming up for a vote, SB 784 that would allow for permanent exemptions to the Corporate Bar for health care districts.
 The bill was introduced to allow the El Camino Hospital District to directly employ physicians in the name of increasing access to care.
 However, the bill is not specific to that district and would therefore allow any healthcare district to apply for and be granted a permanent exemption from the Corporate Bar.

 The Corporate Bar is an essential current mandate, restricting corporate entities from making healthcare decisions.
 SB 784 would wipe away long-standing protections safeguarding patients and providers from ulterior motives such as profits, shifting cultural and political pressures and faith-based beliefs.
-In addition, the safeguards in the bill are not strong enough to protect physicians from the undue influence of a corporate entity that holds their privileges, credentials, and ability to practice medicine.

 A hospital district’s inability to come to a negotiated contract with doctors is not a reason to undermine long-standing patient protections, which provide patients with the peace of mind that when they see their doctor the doctor is focused on their care, not the profits or interests of an employer.